-Shockingly a payment was made to a car crime victim every 8 minutes and cost £108 million.
-This works out at over £1.2 million paid to policyholders every single day and has seen the overall cost of motor theft claims double in the last four years which can ultimately lead to higher premiums.
+A payment went to to a car crime victim every 8 minutes in 2019 and cost £108 million.
+This works out at over £1.2 million paid to policyholders every single day.

 How can I protect my car?